Skip to main content

 A personal loan for debt consolidation can also help strengthen your credit score.
 It will improve your credit-to-income ratio and help you pay off your debt faster.
 Personal loans also have much lower interest rates than credit cards and other debts you may have.
 Taking out a personal loan instead of paying off your credit cards one by one could save a lot of money in the long run.

-The higher your credit score and the lower your debt-to-income ratio is, the better the chance you will have when attempting to secure a loan.
+The higher your credit score and the lower your debt-to-income ratio, the better the chance you will have when attempting to secure a loan.
 This is because most people have positive credit ratings in the good or excellent tiers.
-For example, the average credit score in 2020 was 710.
-Combined with a debt-to-income ratio under 30%, these factors will give you the best possible credit score.

 What Lowers Your Credit Score?